Character Sketch

 A Tudor Character Sketch: Gregory Trelawney

 Who Was Francis Drake?
-Exploring the Legend Behind the Historical Fiction Novel Sic Parvis Magna
+The Legend Behind Sic Parvis Magna

 Historical Fiction Villain Sketch of James Reynard